Gallardoguy/Anti-Derivative_Digital-Distortion/README.md

 It's powered from a center negative 9v dc barrel plug.
 The pedal uses about 150-200 mA.
 Compared to analog distorion pedals which use about 10-20mA, mine is much higher.
 To be fair, the indicator LED in the analog pedals is the main culprit.
 The op amps basically use nothing.

 The footswitch used currently is momentary SPST.
 But there are actually two connectors on the board.
-There is actually support for latching switches.
+This is actually support for latching switches.
 If you want a clicky latching switch, just plug it to the other connector.
 Currently I have to reprogram it to detect a latching switch, in the next iteration I will have it connect to another GPIO pin so that only one program is needed to support both types.
+I used a molex microlatch for momentary and JST for latching

 I debated putting the relay into a DIP socket, but unfortunatle the legs are too short for me to be confident it won't fall out with someone stomping on the box.

 I used a negative terminal battery spring so I could ground the enclosure for shielding.
+They are pretty cheap so I think it's a pretty good solution.

 ## My Pedal's Performance